Bizagi provides an API featuring OData services, as described in Bizagi API.

 Once you have users set as Stakeholders, the Experience design features in Bizagi, go to the Work portal.

-Click the OAuth2 Applications option under the Admin menu to grant access to an external application.
+Click the OAuth2 Applications option under the Admin>Security menu to grant access to an external application.

 This option lists services being accessed by Bizagi devices, and allows you to include additional applications that represent granted access to the services by getting appropriate access keys.